-E. Additional 9% Credits and Future Application Scoring
+Additional 9% Credits and Future Application Scoring

-Project Teams as defined in Core, Section 2: Definitions with Developments awarded 9% Credits in the 2020 competitive round that later request and are awarded additional 9% Credits will receive a two-point deduction on all applications submitted in a subsequent competitive round for 9% Credits.
+Project Teams as defined in Core, Section 2: Definitions with Developments awarded 9% Credits under a competitive round governed by the Plan that later request and are awarded additional 9% Credits will receive a two-point deduction on all applications submitted in a subsequent competitive round for 9% Credits.
 For this provision, a consultant with an ownership interest below 20% will not count as a member of the Project Team.